Terry Corbell, The Biz Coach

 Marketing is the understanding of your customer for the cost-effective process of selling the right product or service at the right time and at the right price.

 You might recall the wireless company announced a controversial $2 fee on their customers for making one-time telephone or Web payments.
 It was to take effect on Jan.
 15, 2012.
-Less than 24 hours after making the announcement, Verizon was forced to rescind the scheme.
+Less than 24 hours after making the announcement, Verizon was forced to rescind its scheme.

 Why?